Non-Fiction - Year 7 - 2026 Spring

 2. Create a public service poster warning of the dangers of ________________________.
 What are examples of how _____________________ affects _________________.

-4. Create a poster or essay or comic strip about the thesis of Quiet or Anxious Generation.
+3. Create a poster or essay or comic strip about the thesis of Quiet or Anxious Generation or the plot of The Sea Captain’s Wife.

 Created by Lisa Clark-Burnell